Andelad/project-content-vault/docs/core/App Logic.md

 A day considered workable - any day that has at least one work slot.

 **Calculated from:**
-- Work Slots (if a date has work slot instances, it's a working day)
+- Work Slots (if a date has work slot instances, it's a working day for that user)
 - Holidays (override: even if work slots exist, holidays are NOT working days)

 **Three Levels:**